 Established in 2010, the Center for Law and Religion at St. John’s School of Law provides a forum for the study of law and religion from domestic, international and comparative perspectives.
 The Center aims to:

-In addition to hosting academic programs here and abroad, the Center coordinates the Law School’s law and religion curriculum and hosts the Law and Religion Forum, a daily blog on recent scholarship, cases, and law and religion news from across the globe.
+In addition to hosting academic programs here and abroad, the Center coordinates the Law School’s law and religion curriculum.
+It also hosts the Law and Religion Forum, a daily blog on recent law and religion scholarship and news, and Legal Spirits, a podcast series on law and religion issues in the courts.

 Contact us to share your thoughts and feedback and to learn more about the Center for Law and Religion.
 To support the Center and its initiatives, please visit the Law School's online giving page or contact the Office of Development and Alumni Relations at [email protected] or 718-990-5792.

 The Center for Law and Religion (CLR) hosts academic conferences, colloquiums, workshops and other programs on a wide range of subjects related to law and religion.
 These programs are held at the Law School and at St. John’s foreign campuses in Rome, Italy and Paris, France.
 Drawing judges and scholars from around the world, our programs promote an important open dialogue on the relationship between religion and the state and the role of law in various religious traditions.